Moinack/Moinack/README.md

 - 👋 Hi, I’m @Moinack
 - 👀 I’m interested in ...
 Coding, Maths, Science
+- 📖 I have learned ...
+HTML, JavaScript
-- 🌱 I’m currently learning ...
-Coding in Whithat Jr.
+- 🌱 I’m am currently learning ...
+Python, Java
-- 📫 How to reach me ... moinacksaha@gmail.com
+- 📫 How to reach me ... moinacksaha66@gmail.com

 <!---
 Moinack/Moinack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.